 Questions About Personal Preferences

-The interview may also ask if you read any blogs on writing and editing and which ones?
-He or she may also ask what you like about those particular blogs and websites.
+- Skill-building and informational reading: The interviewer may also ask if you read any blogs on writing and editing.
+Be prepared to share specifics on which ones you like, since it's not uncommon to be asked what you like about those particular blogs and websites.

 Questions About Interpersonal Skills and Conflict

 Conflict is part of any job, so expect your interviewer to ask you how you handle tension and stressful situations.
-You might be asked how you would handle sensitive writers who question every edit you make.
+Here are some specific types of questions that might come up:

-You might also be questioned about how you would handle a freelance writer who regularly hands in subpar work.
+- How would you deal with a freelance writer who regularly hands in subpar work?

-Your interviewer will likely want to know how you handle the stress of deadlines.
-She might ask you to give an example of a time when you had to edit or write a piece under a strict deadline.
-Be able to describe how you ensured the deadline was met.
+- How do you feel about deadlines?
+Give an example of a time when you had to edit or write a piece under a strict deadline.

-Alternatively, you might be asked to imagine you're faced with two projects with the same deadline.
+- Imagine you have two projects with the same deadline.
 One client is easygoing while the other constantly calls to ask when it will be done.
 Which project do you make your top priority and why?

 Computer Software Programs and Content Management Systems